-1.1 Background and rationale of the EIA study report
+1.1 Background and rationale of the EIA project report

-In accordance to the Nairobi County zoning ordinances the project area is proposed for residential development.
+In accordance to the Kiambu County zoning ordinances the project area is proposed for residential development.
 It's thus rational for the project proponent to put up housing apartments to tap on the increasing demand for affordable housing in the area and in the City.
-This is in attempt to meet the demands of suitable high end housing facilities among the Nairobi Residents.
-This project will therefore help solve the problem of limited housing facilities faced by Kenyans especially in urban areas such as Nairobi, while enhancing the growing real estate sector in the country.
-The proponent's building plans have been approved by the County Government of Nairobi Planning department (see appendix).
+This is in attempt to meet the demands of suitable high-end housing facilities among the Ruiru Kimbo and Nairobi Residents.
+This project will therefore help solve the problem of limited housing facilities faced by Kenyans especially in urban areas such as Ruiru, Thika and Nairobi, while enhancing the growing real estate sector in the country.
+The proponent's building plans have been approved by the Government of Kiambu County Physical and land use planning department (see appendix).